rcarver/resque-lock-retry/README.markdown

 Locked jobs
 ------------

-If you want only one instance of your job running at a time, inherit from this class and define a `perform_internal` method (as opposed to `perform`) at the class level.
+If you want only one instance of your job running at a time, extend Resque::Jobs::Locked.

 For example:

     class UpdateNetworkGraph
       extend Resque::Jobs::Locked
-      def self.perform_internal(repo_id)
+      def self.perform(repo_id)
         heavy_lifting
       end
     end